 1. L-Shaped Kitchens

 Nowadays, more and more kitchen designs are coming into the market, and people are looking for versatility.
 L shaped kitchens are now incredibly getting popular.
 The method of L shaped kitchens are unique and perfectly works for small or medium-sized kitchens.
 If you have an open layout, L-shaped Kitchen Designs are just the thing for you.
 Usually, the L-shaped kitchens use only two walls to use the remaining open spaces to create better storage spaces or even a tiny dining space.
 This design would allow your family members to spend some time in the kitchen and even help in meal preparation times.
-The wooden L shaped kitchens, acrylic and polyester countertops could be a fine addition to the kitchen.
+The wooden Smoke Blue Matt L-shaped Kitchen, acrylic and polyester countertops could be a fine addition to the kitchen.

 2. I-Shaped Kitchens